cdslaborg/paramonte/src/fortran/README.md

 ### Building and running ParaMonte simulations

-+   **Note**: Theoretically, you can use any C/C++ compiler on Windows to build and link your applications against the ParaMonte library.
++   **Note**: Theoretically, you can use any Fortran compiler on Windows, Linux, and macOS to build and link your applications against the ParaMonte library.
-    However, remember that the ParaMonte library example build scripts have only been tested with the GNU, Microsoft, and Intel C/C++ compilers.
+    However, remember that the ParaMonte library example build scripts have only been tested with the GNU and Intel Fortran compilers.

-+   **Note**: Theoretically, you can use any C/C++ compiler on macOS or Linux to build and link your applications against the ParaMonte library.
-    However, as described below, the ParaMonte library example build scripts only recognize the Intel and GNU C/C++ compilers.

 +   For the generic library build instructions, follow the guidelines provided in [install.md](../../install.md) in the root directory of the repository.

 Citing ParaMonte
 ================

 The ParaMonte library is an honor-ware and its currency is acknowledgment and citations.

 If you use ParaMonte or any ideas from this software, please acknowledge it by citing the ParaMonte library's main publications as listed in [ACKNOWLEDGMENT.md](https://github.com/cdslaborg/paramonte/blob/main/ACKNOWLEDGMENT.md).

 Visit [the ParaMonte library homepage](https://www.cdslab.org/paramonte/generic/latest/overview/preface/#how-to-acknowledge-the-use-of-the-paramonte-library-in-your-work) to access the PDF version of these files free of charge.

 License
 =======

 The majority of the ParaMonte library routines are distributed under the permissive [MIT License](LICENSE.md) plus acknowledgments that are detailed in [LICENSE.md](LICENSE.md).

 However, there are occasionally modernized and extended routines from external projects, particularly within the ParaMonte Fortran library.
 These routines may have a license that does not fully overlap with the default ParaMonte library license [LICENSE.md](LICENSE.md).
 In such cases, the documentation and source code of the specific routine explicitly list the original license information.

 This is free software, so help us keep it freely available to the public by acknowledging the usage and contributing to it.
 If you have questions or concerns about the license, please get in touch with the project's lead (shahmoradi@utexas.edu).

 Authors and Contributors